republique-et-canton-de-geneve/blockchain-document-validateur/README.md

 -   `API_HOST` is the hostname of the API.
 It is based on the docker image name.
 -   `MAIN_URI` is used to specify the required prefix for the webapp.
 Default is ctivalidator.
 -   `VIRTUAL_HOST` is used by `nginx-proxy` to identify the domain name associated to the Webapp's Docker.
--   `LETSENCRYPT_HOST` is used by Let'sEncrypt to provide HTTPS support.
--   `LETSENCRYPT_EMAIL` is used as contact email for Let'sEncrypt staff to send certifcate expiration notices.

 ## Frameworks & softwares